mars0i/popco2/doc/sims/bali/initialnts1.md

 cf. Eiseman vol. I, p.
 53 there is a description of the state of mind necessary for making water holy.

+cf. Lansing's undergraduate overview, in the section on the power and significance of letters.

 [an aside: contrast this with recent *1984*-inspired teen movies like "Divergent" and "The Giver".]